-New tankers are offered a generous array of armour to ease them into the frenzied throes of competitive battle.
+When you start playing World of Tanks, the game offers you a generous array of armour to ease you into the frenzied throes of competitive battle.
 All Tier I tanks are easy to pick up, forgiving in their play, and fairly well-matched.
 If you know how to use your choice of tank, there’s a good chance you’ll come out on top.
 But, for us, the standout of this balanced batch is the German Leichttraktor.

 But taking the Lechttraktor into battle isn’t all roses and fiery enemy husks.
 Thin and untangled side armour will leave you vulnerable to even the most average of enemy combatants.
 Look to quickly upgrade your engine and rely on speed to stay ahead of the pack, escaping from any pyrrhic firefights before they reach their conclusion, because you’ll likely be the heroic casualty.

 Another pick from the German line (there’s a reason you see so many German tanks plodding across the battlefields in early-tier games), the Pz.Kpfw.
 II has become something of a staple in the garages of new players.

 Sporting thick front armour and reasonable maneuverability, its real draw is its highly penetrating auto-cannon, that easily outdoes all other main guns in its tier.
 Combined with fantastic upgrade potential – particularly in its suspension and engines – the Pz.
 II makes for an outright fun-filled tank, that’s well-suited to most combat scenarios.

 Like all Panzers, poor rear and side armour are its primary liability, so be careful to angle the tank accordingly, and, as usual, avoid facing enemies with superior armour head-on.